deadsetbit/gaming-couch-unity/README.md

     // This will instantiate and config the players by using the player prefab linked to GamingCouch game object GamingCouch.Instance.InstantiatePlayers(playerStore, options.players);

+    // Setup the game and HUD based on the game/game mode GamingCouch.Instance.SetupGameVersus(
+        new GCGameVersusSetupOptions()
+        {
+            // Adjust the placement sorting criteria to fit your game.
+            // You can add/remove or change the order of the components.
+            // NOTE: In order for the placement criteria to work, you need
+            // to use the GCPlayer methods, such as SetEliminated, SetScore/AddScore, SetFinished. placementCriteria = new GCPlacementSortCriteria[] {
+                GCPlacementSortCriteria.EliminatedDescending,
+                GCPlacementSortCriteria.ScoreDescending,
+                GCPlacementSortCriteria.Finished
+            },

+            // configure the HUD, see more on the HUD section hud = new GCGameHudOptions()
+            {
+                players = new GCHudPlayersConfig(),
+                // this is by default true, but can be set to false if Players HUD needs to be controlled manually isPlayersAutoUpdateEnabled = true,
+            }
+        }
+    );

     // next we can set the game to play mode and or play intro StartMyGameNow();
 }